mquinodo/Opsin-Miner/README.md

 --- | --- | ---
 --malesonly | NA | To be added if only males are analyzed (to avoid failure of sex identification).
 --hg38 | NA | To be used if BAM/CRAM files are used and mapped to hg38 (and not hg19)
---WGS | NA | To be used with data from genome sequencing (as opposed to exome) --noCHR | NA | To be used if BAM/CRAM files have a chromosome notation without "chr" ("1" instead of "chr1")
+--WGS | NA | To be used with data from genome sequencing (as opposed to exome or targeted sequencing) --noCHR | NA | To be used if BAM/CRAM files have a chromosome notation without "chr" ("1" instead of "chr1")

 #### Optional arguments
 Option | Value  | Description
 --- | --- | ---
---smallLCR | NA | To be used with exome sequencing data if the LCR is captured to detect smaller deletions.
+--smallLCR | NA | To be used with exome or targeted sequencing data if the LCR is captured, in order to detect smaller deletions.
---sexfile | STRING | Text files with sex provided if known with certainty for all samples --normauto | STRING | If chromosome 1 cannot be used for normalization, a gene name on an autosome to be used.
+--sexfile | STRING | Text files with sex provided if known with certainty for all samples (tab-delimited with ID and Male/Female).
+--normauto | STRING | If chromosome 1 cannot be used for normalization, a gene name on an autosome to be used (not recommended).
---normX | STRING | If chromosome X cannot be used for normalization, a gene name on chromosome X to be used.
+--normX | STRING | If chromosome X cannot be used for normalization, a gene name on chromosome X to be used (not recommended).

 ## Outputs
 The main output files which contain all required information are: